Some links in this article may be affiliate. See end of article for more details.

 Your second largest expense is often car rental.
 Rental fees vary wildly and only a few are all inclusive.
 You’ll want to study my tips for renting a car in Ireland closely and do your homework.
 Another thing to remember when renting a car: petrol is paid for by the liter in Ireland.
 A gallon of gas is easily $8-$10.
 Rent the smallest vehicle your family can comfortably use.

-The third most obvious expense is lodging, which I will discuss in A Quick Guide to Lodging in Ireland.
+The third most obvious expense is lodging, which I discuss in A Quick Guide to Lodging in Ireland.

 So How Much Spending Money Should You Bring to Ireland?

-The first thing to remember is that Ireland uses the Euro, which is usually stronger than the US dollar.
+The first thing to remember is that Ireland uses the Euro, which is usually a bit stronger than the US dollar.
 In other words, if an item costs $1 in the US and €1 in Ireland, the Irish item would cost you a bit more, depending on the currency exchange rates that day.

 Budgeting Your Meals

 It’s easy to see price differences in your meal costs; especially if the place you are dining translates the bill into US dollars.
 A perfectly nice, but completely average, pub dinner can easily cost upwards of $100.
 If you were to dine out nightly that would add up quite quickly.
 So, how do you save money on food?

 - Choose lodging that provides a “Full Irish” breakfast.
 Yes, it can be a lot of food but a hearty breakfast can fuel you through mid-afternoon.